 # systemctl restart httpd.service

-To make sure if the values have changed, get the service PID:
+To check if the values have changed, get the service PID:

 # systemctl status httpd.service